 How do I make my own printable blank budget worksheet?

-Personally, I use Word and create a table, then I make it look pretty!
+Personally, I use an online graphics software, then I make it look pretty!

 The reason I have done this is because I stick to my budget if I have something colourful to look at, and if I have made the effort to write the budget out.

-But, you could also use a spreadsheet, which would automatically work out the totals for you.
+But, you could also use a Word and make a table.
+You could also use a spreadsheet, which would automatically work out the totals for you.

 Ways to keep motivated: